xang1234/pytextrank/README.rst

 This repository is based on [pytextrank](https://github.com/ceteri/pytextrank).
 Refer to original repository for more information.

 Modifications:

 -  Removed unused argument `Parse=True` which causes error with spaCy `spacy_nlp` function.
 Refer to [laxatives' Pull Request](https://github.com/ceteri/pytextrank/pull/11).
--  Modified functions to avoid writing intermediate results to
+-  Modified functions to avoid writing intermediate results to json files
 -  Added function `top_keywords_sentences` which return the top keywords and sentences to for easy use

 Differences vs the initial Mihalcea paper